elixir-circuits/circuits_uart/README.md

 You may have noticed Erlang's `erl_interface` code copy/pasted into `src/ei_copy`.
 This is *only* used on Windows to work around issues linking to the distributed version of `erl_interface`.
-That was was compiled with Visual Studio.
+That was compiled with Visual Studio.
 This project uses MinGW, and even though the C ABIs are the same between the compilers, Visual Studio adds stack protection calls that I couldn't figure out how to work around.